veynoMC/veynosadvancedfireballs/README.md

 ## Requirements

 - This Plugin requires FAWE to be installed on the Server
-- you can find the latest FAWE release [here](https://github.com/IntellectualSites/FastAsyncWorldEdit/releases)
+- you can find the latest release [here](https://github.com/IntellectualSites/FastAsyncWorldEdit/releases)